MileHacker Logo

 Bring your camera, extra batteries, and a stand for a camera for ideal shots.
 For wildlife viewing, Binoculars enhance your experience.
 A field guide helps identify birds and other animals.
 Consider a DSLR for enthusiasts.

-• A wide-a wide-angle lens for sweeping forest views.
+• A wide-angle lens for sweeping forest views.

 • A telephoto lens for wildlife spotting.